 Experienced Estate Planning Lawyers of Wills and Trusts

-A will is a document that directs what is to be done with a person’s property after death.
-While there is no legal requirement to have a will, if a person dies without one, that person’s estate will be distributed according to state law.
+If a person dies without one, that person’s estate will be distributed according to state law.
 A will allows a person to direct how property should be divided after death.
 It can also name the person who will handle the estate after death and decrease the expenses of estate administration.
 However, many people do not realize that even when they have a will, their estate will still be subject to probate.

 A trust, often referred to as a revocable living trust, is an alternative to a traditional will.
 A trust is a document that benefits you during your lifetime and at death.
 A trust allows you to plan the management of your estate during your lifetime if you become incapacitated, and it directs how your assets should be divided at death.
 Unlike a will, a trust is a private document, which means it can be administered without court involvement.